LandSandBoat/lsb-wiki/Private-Servers.md

 * **Skillup Rate:** Super fast
 * **Inventory:** Max space

-**Expansions enabled:** All Zilart, CoP, ToAU, and WotG [content up to what's available on Topaz Canary branch](https://github.com/LandSandBoat/server/tree/canary).
+**Expansions enabled:** All Zilart, CoP, ToAU, and WotG [content up to what's available on LandSandBoat Canary branch](https://github.com/LandSandBoat/server/tree/canary).

 * NM boosted 15x normal for real challenges with all of the player enhancements.
 * Wallhacking encouraged (And turned on for all players), several other commands available (Check website for details as more are added over time!)